DHANASRI-A/FSM_Verilog/README.md

                    +-------+

-## FPGA Pin Constraints and Timing
+## Hardware Interface and ZedBoard PMOD LED Mapping

 The following constraints were applied to interface the design signals properly with the ZedBoard hardware and ensure timing closure.